sofiak-hel/miinaharava/documentation/implementationdocument.md

 As it is, I think these results are already pretty good, but could possibly be improved upon.

+These numbers represent how long it took to generate a field, solve it using the AI and process revealing and flagging of the tiles that the AI decided.
+So it represents the total time it takes from generation to victory or loss.

 |               | easy     | intermediate | expert    |
 |---------------|:--------:|:------------:|:---------:|
 | Manual        | `18.5µs` | `93.7µs`     | `424.2µs` |